Top 5 Sexiest Female Cosplays At New York Comic Con 2018

 New York Comic Con 2018 has come to a close, and the top five sexiest female cosplays from the weekend have been identified.
 While some of the big names in the cosplay universe sat the event out this year, there were plenty of hardcore, and casual, cosplayers making their mark.
-Everything from anime to The Walking Dead was represented with some serious sexy cosplays that ranged from literal representations to looks that fell more along the lines of being inspired by a character, but with plenty of room for interpretation.
+Everything from anime to The Walking Dead was represented, with some seriously sexy cosplays that ranged from literal representations to looks that fell more along the lines of being inspired by a character, but with plenty of room for interpretation.

 While Bob Lively took home the award for the NYCC Championships of Cosplay, per the NYCC 2018 website, he barely edged out some seriously talented female cosplayers that could have easily taken home a win had the vote swayed a tad in the other direction.
 Congratulations to Lively on his win, and congratulations to not only everyone that competed this year, but everyone that put in the time and effort to assemble amazing cosplays, because that is the show within the show that is better every year.
-Plus, how often can you watch The Doctor, surrounded by a collection of cosplayers portraying all of the other doctors?
+Plus, how often can you watch the Doctor, surrounded by a collection of cosplayers portraying all of the other Doctors?

 View this post on Instagram